gardener/gardener/docs/proposals/13-automated-seed-management.md

       labels:
         foo: bar
     spec: # ShootedSeed resource
-      shootTemplate:
+      shoot:
         ...
-      seedTemplate:
+      seed:
         ...
-      gardenlet:
-        ...
 ```

 #### ShootedSeedSet Controller

-ShootedSeedSets are reconciled by a new *shooted seed set controller* in `gardenlet`.
+ShootedSeedSets are reconciled by a new *shooted seed set controller* in `gardener-controller-manager`.
 During the reconciliation this controller creates and deletes ShootedSeeds in response to changes to the `replicas` and `selector` fields.

+**Note:** The introduction of the `ShootedSeedSet` resource would not require any changes to `gardenlet` or to existing `gardener-controller-manager` controllers.

 #### ShootedSeedDeployments